Jcanno/best-queue/README.md

 - options.max:

-	- **description**:  the max number of every batch of requests, default to 1
+	- **description**:  the max number of every batch of requests, default and min to 1

 	- **type**: `Number`